 Security commentators have pointed out that there would be very little incentive for hackers to access school systems.
 Because many hacks are carried out for financial gain.

 The risks could, however, increase in future as more devices and systems become part of the IoT.

 It is possible that some businesses may be in buildings where the heating systems are exposed to a hacking risk.
 Risks could be reduced if companies used skilled IT workers who are aware of the potential risks and if systems are checked properly after installation.

 To make heating systems really secure they should also be configured behind a firewall or virtual private network, and they should have the latest firmware and other security updates.

-It is also important to note that some responsibility rests with the manufacturers of heating and other smart building systems to design security features into them because even if a device is not directly connected to the internet, there may be an indirect way to access it.
+It is also important to note that some responsibility rests with the manufacturers of heating and other smart building systems.
+They need to design security features into them because even if a device is not directly connected to the internet, there may be an indirect way to access it.

 This story also highlights the wider challenge of tackling security for IoT devices and products.
-There have been many occasions in recent years when concerns about the security / privacy vulnerabilities in IoT / smart products have been publicly expressed and reported.
+There have been many occasions in recent years when concerns about the security/privacy vulnerabilities in IoT/smart products have been publicly expressed and reported.
 The truth is that the extent of the current vulnerabilities are unknown because the devices are so widely distributed globally, and many organisations tend not to include them in risk assessments for devices, code, data, and infrastructure.
-Home / domestic users have no real way of ascertaining the risks that smart / IoT devices pose, probably until it’s too late.
+Home users have no real way of ascertaining the risks that smart devices pose, probably until it’s too late.

 For businesses, it’s a case of conducting an audit and risk assessment for known IoT devices that are used in the business.
 One basic security measure is to make sure that any default username and passwords in these devices are changed as soon as possible.
-For home users of smart products (who don’t run checks and audits), it appears that others (as in the case of the German Federal Network Agency) need to step in on their behalf and force the manufacturers to take security risks seriously.
+For home users of smart products (who don’t run checks and audits), it appears that others need to step in on their behalf and force the manufacturers to take security risks seriously.